HELLSNAKES/the-beautiful-bot/README.md

  - [ ] link the bot to a database either an SQL or MongoDB database (preferably a mongodb database)
  - [ ] use the database to store the users discord id with their corresponding osu id and make it useable in all osu commands
  - [ ] Last but not least release the bot publicly
+ - [ ] Throw some discord presence spiciness.

 ### Known bugs/Improvements
  - [x] Make the last star size change depending on the decimal exact difficulty